code4lib/code-of-conduct/norms.md

 * (if collecting identifying information such as email address, name), what you plan to do with it, and how you'll keep it secure.

+### Participating on the listserv

+We ask that you consider the following guidelines when you post to the listserv, keeping in mind that there **are** about 3600 subscribers, and that propagation times vary, so that some subscribers may not see a message for several minutes after it's been posted.

+#### Starting a conversation/thread

+1. If you are posting a request for help, be as specific as possible.
+Don't assume that everyone is using the same operating/database management/library system as you are.

+2. If you are making an announcement (such as for a conference), make sure you present all the information clearly -- if you use acronyms, spell them out.
+For example: SAA can stand for "Society of American Archivists" or "Society for American Archaeology" (among many others), either of which might be relevant to subscribers to Code4Lib.

+3. Remember that Code4Lib is a listserv heard 'round the world; if your question is country-centric, say so.

+#### Participating in a conversation/thread

+1. Before responding to a post  (unless it's just asking for a *show of hands*, try taking a breath. **You don't have to be the first responder.**  Unless you are The Acknowledged Expert -- or the situation is urgent (e.g.: "Help, my website is undergoing a Denial of Service attack!
+What do I do?"), someone else may have a response as good as or better than yours.

+  If you've been away from your email for a while, you may want to see if there are any responses already that got the job done.

+2. **Be kind.**  Remember that not everyone has the same level of technical *or* librarian expertise.
+If someone asks what you consider a naive or foolish question, responding with sarcasm or irony is not a good look.
+Remember, **you** don't have to respond at all.

+4. **Be kind, take 2.** Just about everyone who participates on the Code4Lib listserv is committed to building this cooperative community.
+If you feel "slapped" by something, feel that there are microagressions happening, etc., first re-read the post to make sure there isn't another way of reading it.
+If you still need to respond, please do it in a way that addresses the behavior, not the person posting.
+Just as is recommended for initial handling of [Conflict Resolution](<https://github.com/code4lib/code-of-conduct/blob/master/code_of_conduct.md#conflict-resolution>) at Code4Lib, perhaps a private email asking for clarification first would help resolve things.

+  If things remain tense, with much back-and-forth, please contact one or more [Community Support Volunteers](css_volunteers.md) for help.

+5. You are not obliged to respond to private email.
+If the emailer persists, please contact one or more [Community Support Volunteers](css_volunteers.md) for help.

+6. No name calling.
+'Nuff said.